oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 #### WIT options overview

-TBD Derek it looks like you wantedto combine all options into one section, but didn't quite finish.
-I've tried to complete the work...

 The WebLogic Image Tool (WIT) `create`, `update`, or `rebase` commands supply three different ways to generate a custom WebLogic Server install image from a base OS image (optionally with WebLogic patches).